-Public transport in Cayman Islands
+Public transport in the Cayman Islands

-On Grand Cayman, a bus connects all districts of the island.
+On Grand Cayman, a bus connects all the districts of the island.
 While there are some bus stops along major routes, one can flag down a passing point at any stage.
 Passengers can alert the driver when they need to get off.
-Expats should be aware that the buses look like shuttles rather than the domestic buses that they may be used to.
+Expats should be aware that the buses look like shuttles rather than the domestic buses they may be used to.

 Buses generally operate from 6am to 11pm on weekdays, with extended hours over the weekend.
 Depending on the location, buses leave every 10 to 20 minutes.

-Taxis in Cayman Islands
+Taxis in the Cayman Islands

-Driving in Cayman Islands
+Driving in the Cayman Islands

 Scooters and mopeds can be rented on Grand Cayman and Little Cayman.
 Expats must wear helmets at all times when on a scooter or moped, and be cautious when changing lanes.

-Cycling in Cayman Islands
+Cycling in the Cayman Islands

 The well-maintained roads and naturally flat terrain of the islands make getting around by bike fairly easy.
 Bicycles can be rented along the beachfront.
 Expats should make sure to lock up their bicycles properly with a lock.